Operation Toan Thang III: July

 On 14 July at 04:50 a unit of the 3rd Brigade, 82nd Airborne Division was attacked by 10 PAVN/VC 1.2 mi northeast of Hóc Môn losing four U.S. killed.
 At 10:30 a unit from the 2nd Brigade, 1st Cavalry Division attacked a PAVN force in bunkers 16 mi northeast of Tây Ninh, artillery and airstrikes were directed onto the bunkers and the enemy withdrew leaving six dead.
 At 10:50 a unit of the 11th ACR was attacked by an enemy force 9 mi southeast of Dầu Tiếng, the unit returned fire killing 11 PAVN/VC and capturing one individual and one crew-served weapon.
 At 12:55 a unit of the 2nd Brigade, 1st Cavalry Division found an enemy supply cache 12 mi east-northeast of Dầu Tiếng.
-At 14:20 a unit of the 2nd Brigade, 25th Infantry Division found a 1.5 ton munitions cache 4 mi northeast of Trảng Bàng including 41 individual weapons, two 60mm mortars, two machineguns and two RPG-2 launchers.
-At 19:00 a unit of the 2nd Brigade, 25th Infantry Division found a 3 ton rice cache 9 miles northeast of Phú Cường.
+At 14:20 a unit of the 2nd Brigade, 25th Infantry Division found a 1.5 ton munitions cache 4 mi northeast of Trảng Bàng including 41 individual weapons, two 60 mm mortars, two machineguns and two RPG-2 launchers.
+At 19:00 a unit of the 2nd Brigade, 25th Infantry Division found a 3-ton rice cache 9 miles northeast of Phú Cường.
 A UH-1 was destroyed when an ARVN soldier exiting the helicopter stepped on a landmine 6 mi southwest of Tây Ninh, killing two ARVN soldiers.
 An OH-6 and a UH-1 collided while evading ground fire 12 mi northeast of Bến Cát killing four.

 On 15 July at 13:55 a convoy from Phước Vĩnh to Sông Bé was ambushed on Highway 14 14 mi south-southeast of Sông Bé.
 A convoy security unit of the 11th ACR engaged the enemy and helicopter gunships and airstrikes hit the enemy positions.
 The enemy withdrew at 14:30 with unknown losses; U.S. losses were one killed.
 An OH-6 was shot down 7 mi west-northwest of Phước Vĩnh killing one on board.
 On 16 July at 07:40 armored cavalry from the 3rd Brigade, 1st infantry division engaged an enemy force 5 mi southwest of Bến Cát killing nine and capturing two individual weapons.
-At 15:15 a unit of the 199th LIB found a 10 ton food cache 16 mi northeast of Xuân Lộc.
+At 15:15 a unit of the 199th LIB found a 10-ton food cache 16 mi northeast of Xuân Lộc.